astral-sh/uv/docs/concepts/projects.md

 $ uv sync --extra build --extra compile
 ```

-Some packages, like `cchardet`, only require build dependencies for the _installation_ phase of
+Some packages, like `cchardet` above, only require build dependencies for the _installation_ phase
-`uv sync`.
+of `uv sync`.
 Others, like `flash-attn`, require their build dependencies to be present even just to
 resolve the project's lockfile during the _resolution_ phase.

 In such cases, the build dependencies must be installed prior to running any `uv lock` or `uv sync`